 Cells come in a huge variety of shapes and functions.
 They are the basis of all living beings.
 Whether they are nerve cells, muscle cells, skin cells, bone cells or any other kind of cells; whether they come from humans or cats or grasshoppers or oak trees or bacteria, they all are based on common features like a membrane filled with cytoplasm, DNA or RNA along with ribosomes for reproduction, and the fabrication by cellular respiration of ATP for energy.
-This fact alone strongly suggests a common origin of all life.
+This fact seems to represent a certain indication of the common origin of all life.